Instant Loan in Germany: Online Approval and Fast Payout (2026)

 - ✓ Trade registration (Gewerbeanmeldung)

 Self-employed and freelance borrowers face stricter documentation requirements.
-For specific guidance, see our freelancer and self-employed loan guide.
+For the specific playbook on that path, see our freelancer and self-employed loan guide.

 Minikredite (also called Kurzzeitkredite) are marketed as fast, small loans with low nominal interest.
 The advertised rates often look harmless.
-But because these loans have very short terms (30 to 62 days), the fees charged on top of the nominal interest translate to extremely high effective annual percentage rates.
+Because these loans have very short terms (30 to 62 days), the fees charged on top of the nominal interest translate to extremely high effective annual percentage rates.

 A typical Minikredit of 500 EUR with a 30-day term and a 50 EUR processing fee: